Kushaltho/post-install-config/README.md

 <p>
 SLA might outline the response times and resolution times that the service provider promises to deliver for (tickets)customer inquiries or issues.

-But as a worker for the service provider it shows the sverity of the issue/ticket.
+But as a worker for the service provider it shows the severity of the issue/ticket.

     Admin Panel -> Manage -> SLA